melomike96/melomike96.github.io/index.md

 I work at an Amazon fulfilment center currently, I thoroughly enjoy playing video games, and relaxing with my girlfriend whether that be just watching tv or going out on a hike.

+I will be posting my future projects on this site, I am excited to learn more on this journey!
 ## Portfolio Projects

 - Media Queries